BillWang04/time_manager/README.md

 # Time Tracker Chrome Extension

 The Time Tracker Chrome Extension is a project designed to help users monitor and manage their online activities by tracking the amount of time spent on specific websites, such as YouTube or Netflix.
-This project serves as a valuable learning experience for those interested in Full Stack Development, as it involves working with HTML, CSS, JavaScript, and delving into the functionalities of Chrome Extension APIs.
+This project serves as a valuable learning experience for me in learning web development, as it involves working with HTML, CSS, JavaScript, and delving into the functionalities of Chrome Extension APIs.

 ## Features